wuxb45/wormhole/README.md

 This repository maintains a reference implementation of the Wormhole index structure on x86\_64 Linux with SSE 4.2.
 The implementation has been well tuned on Xeon E5-26xx v4 CPUs with some aggressive optimizations.

+Experimental ARM64(AArch64) support has been added.
+The code has not been optimized for ARM64.

 ## Highlights:
 * Thread-safety: all operations, including `get`, `set`, `inplace-update`, `del`, `iter-seek`, `iter-next`, etc., are thread-safe.
 See `stresstest.c` for more thread-safe operations.
 * Keys can contain any value, including binary zeros (`'\0'`).
 Their sizes are always explicitly specified in `struct kv`.